singingwolfboy/flask-dance/docs/providers.rst

     assert resp.ok
     print("Here's the content of my response: " + resp.content)

-It all follows the same patterns as the :doc:`quickstarts/index`.
+It all follows the same patterns as the :doc:`quickstart` example projects.
 You can also read the code to see how the pre-set configurations are implemented -- it's very short.